 Invitations Issued By The Department Of Home Affairs

-The Skill Select results for the latest invitation round, which took place on 11 August 2020, have been released by the Department of Home Affairs (the Department).
+Skill Select results for the 11th October 2020 invitation round have been published by the Department of Home Affairs (the Department).
 They apply to the following points-based skilled visas:

 - Subclass 189 Skilled – Independent visa; and